 Mathematics – Patterns, shapes, learning numbers, counting, adding, subtracting and later – multiplication and division.

 Each of these areas has a co-relating “sensitive period” – meaning a certain age range where the child is most open to learning about that type area.
 For instance, movement is most important from birth to one year.
 However, one can easily discern that movement is something our children spend most of their lives learning – especially if they enroll in a sport or if you consider how important gross and fine motor skill training is for preschoolers.

 I’ve attached a powerpoint slide I plan to use to remind me of the key areas for learning and I plan to use a ten drawer storage cart to hep me stay organized.
 I used a rainbow-colored cart, but you can shop Amazon and pick a style that goes with your home decor.
 This is an affiliate link, your support helps me keep my blog online – thank you!

-I plan to label each drawer with a key learning area and then place items in the drawer to help us stay on task.
+I labeled each drawer with a key learning area and then placed items in the drawer to help us stay on task.
 Ideally we would do two or three activities each day before nap time leaving one day open to run errands or meet at MOPS or any other activity.